-The primary contractors should select a general safety and health manager among supervisors of works (he/she should be a general safety and health manager as prescribed in Article 15 of the Industrial Safety and Health Act in the case where the works falls under construction of a certain scale; the same should be applied hereinafter.) so that occupational safety and health management of the radiation works and separate construction works will be implemented appropriately, and instruct him/her to conduct the matters described in subsections (2) to (6) below in cooperation with the general safety and health manager and construction execution safely manager who are selected by TEPCO as shown in item 1, subsections (1) and (2).
+The primary contractors should select a general safety and health manager among supervisors of work (they should be a general safety and health manager as prescribed in Article 15 of the Industrial Safety and Health Act in the case where the work falls under construction of a certain scale; the same applies hereinafter) so that occupational safety and health management of the radiation work and separate construction work is implemented appropriately, and instruct them to conduct the matters described in subsections (2) to (6) below in cooperation with the general safety and health manager and construction safely manager who are selected by TEPCO as shown in item 1, subsections (1) and (2).

-(2) Selection of the person who conducts the occupational safety and health management in each relevant subcontractor
+(2) Selection of the person who conducts the occupational safety and health management in each relevant subcontractor under construction of a certain scale; the same applies hereinafter), and instruct them to conduct the matters described below:

-Relevant subcontractors should be requested to select a person who conducts the job of occupational safety and health management (he/she should be a general safety and health manager as prescribed in Article 16 of the Industrial Safety and Health Act in the case where the works falls under construction of a certain scale; the same should be applied hereinafter), and instruct him/her to conduct the matters described below:
+Relevant subcontractors should be requested to select a person who conducts the job of occupational safety and health management (they should be a general safety and health manager as prescribed in Article 16 of the Industrial Safety and Health Act in the case where the work falls

 - a.
 Communicate with the general safety and health manager of the primary contractors - b.
-Coordinate with the general safety and health manager of the primary contractor about the required activities, as described in subsections (3) to (5) below, to be conducted by the said relevant subcontractors.
+Coordinate with the general safety and health manager of the primary contractor about the required activities, as described in subsections (3) to (5) below, to be conducted by the said relevant subcontractors. - c.
+Communicate and coordinate work among all relevant subcontractors when the said relevant subcontractors are entrusted some part of the work. - (3) Holding safety and health coordinating meetings, etc. for all the relevant subcontractors - a.
+Set a safety and health coordinating meeting for all the relevant subcontractors, and hold periodically once within a month, while cooperating with the safety and health coordinating meetings that TEPCO holds as described in the item 1, subsection (4). - b.
+Matters to be discussed in safety and health coordinating meetings should be as follows: Those related to exposure control.

+- Those related to measures to ensure safety in separate construction work including promotion of information sharing and cooperation, and promotion of causative analysis of industrial accidents and elimination of prevention measures in the case of nearby construction work; together these should exceed what would be available for each separate contract relation.

+- Those related to implementation of safety and health education, including the matters regarding radiation work such as the special education.

+- Those related to preparation or an improvement of work plans.

+- Those related to unification of signals and alarms given during radiation work and separate construction work.

+- Those related to actions such as evacuation when an accident occurs. - (4) Instructions or support to prepare work plans, etc. - a.
+Provide instructions or support to relevant subcontractors so that the work plans that the said subcontractors prepare are suitable. - b.
+Check in advance the work plans for work in which the effective dose is likely to exceed 1 mSv per day, among those work that relevant subcontractors conduct and report to the Director of the Tomioka Labour Standards Bureau regarding the radiation work pursuant to Section 8, item 4.

 - c.
-Communicate and coordinate works among all relevant subcontractors when the said relevant subcontractors are entrusted some part of the works. - (3) Holding safety and health coordinating meetings etc. for all the relevant subcontractors - a.
-Set a safety and health coordinating meeting for all the relevant subcontractors, and hold periodically once within a month, while cooperating with the safety and health coordinating meetings which TEPCO holds as described in the item 1 subsection (4). - b.
-Matters to be discussed in safety and health coordinating meetings should be as follows: - Those related to exposure control. - Those related to measures to ensure safety in separate construction works including promotion of information sharing and cooperation, and promotion of causative analysis of industrial accidents and elimination of prevention measures in the case of nearby construction works; together these should exceed what would be available for each separate contract relation. - Those related to implementation of safety and health education including the matters about radiation works such as the special education. - Those related to preparation or an improvement of work plans. - Those related to unification of signals and alarms given during radiation works and separate construction works - Those related to actions such as evacuation when an accident should occur. - (4) Instructions or support to prepare work plans, etc. - a.
-Provide instructions or support to relevant subcontractors so that the work plans that the said subcontractors prepare may be suitable. - b.
-Check in advance the work plans for the works whose effective dose is likely to exceed 1 mSv per day, among those works which relevant subcontractors conduct as well as report to the Director of the Tomioka Labour Standard Bureau about the radiation works pursuant to Section 8 item 4. - c.
-Provide instructions to the relevant subcontractors in order to make the work plans be known to the said subcontractors' workers. - (5) Understanding exposure situation, etc.
+Provide instructions to the relevant subcontractors in order to make the work plans known to the said subcontractors' workers. - (5) Understanding exposure situation, etc.

-Conduct the matters described in Section 5 item 2.
+Conduct the matters described in Section 5, item 2.

-(6) Implementation of the risk assessment concerning radiation works and separate construction works, and taking measures based on the results, implementation of safety and health education
+(6) Implementation of the risk assessment concerning radiation work and separate construction work, and taking measures based on the results, implementation of safety and health education